LuckyTurtleDev/mstickereditor/README.md

 * [ldd](https://clang.llvm.org/) (make)

 ### Configuration:
-You need to create the following `config.toml` file and enter you values:
+You need to create the following `config.toml` file and enter your values:
 ```toml
 [telegram]
 bot_key = "YOUR-TELEGRAM-BOT-KEY"